agentofuser/curling-generosity/readme.md

 mechanism should take **zero extra actions** if the user wants it so.

-It shouldn't be the default, but I want to set up **action-based auto-contribute**: "On twitter, by default, tip 1 BAT for every like.
+It shouldn't be the default, but I want to set up **action-based auto-contribute**: "On twitter, by default, tip 1 BAT for every like I give.
 10 for every RT."

 This on top of the time-spent auto-contribute that already exists.
 Time-spent doesn't work for apps with multiple publishers on the same page like Twitter /